my-codeworks/ruby-in-the-browser/README.md

 The traditional approach here is to use LLVM/Clang to compile the Ruby source to LLVM bytecode and convert that to Javascript.

 Currently we have the full (almost) port of Ruby 1.8.7 that Replit did (https://github.com/replit/emscripted-ruby).
-But that is 2 years old at the time of writing and never mind 1.9.x we have 2.1 comming any day so it's a bit dated.
+But that is 2 years old at the time of writing and never mind 1.9.x we have 2.1 coming any day so it's a bit dated.

 Enter the work that Matz(tm) is doing with mRuby and the similar convertion of that through LLVM/Clang called Webruby (https://github.com/xxuejie/webruby).

-That project is updated and activly worked on and compatible with a large part of the Ruby ISO standard.
+That project is updated and actively worked on and compatible with a large part of the Ruby ISO standard.

 You can look at that code under the `webruby` directory.